FREE UK DELIVERY £30+ | FREE UK RETURNS | EU & INT'L SHIPPING

 Restrap have an effective policy for testing products: get out there

-They’re also fiercely proud of their Yorkshire roots, which is why Hughes is passionate about ensuring all Restrap products continue to be made by hand, in the UK, using sustainable materials and local labour.
+It’s also a perfect demonstration of the company’s values in action, with the emphasis or making things by hand, in the UK, using sustainable materials and local labour.
 Some 70% of their materials are sourced from British businesses, including webbing from the oldest webbing manufacturer in the world, super hardwearing metal components and precision magnetic closures.
 This close relationship all the way down the supply chain ensures unsurpassed quality control.
 In Hughes’ words, not only do you get the best materials, it also saves the hassle of dealing with an overseas supplier – if something needs discussing, you pop down the road for a cuppa rather than booking a flight to the Far East.
+When the COVID-19 pandemic hit, this also ensured that Restrap was a lot better prepared to survive than most other companies.

 Designing new products in Yorkshire